Brunch & Batter

 Roasted Red Pepper Pesto

 Roasted red pepper pesto is a savory and flavorful sauce that adds a burst of Mediterranean-inspired taste to your favorite dishes.
 It's made from roasted red bell peppers, which are blended with other ingredients to create a smooth and vibrant sauce.
-It's the perfect zesty spread to use in pasta, on sandwiches over eggs and so much more.
+It's the perfect zesty spread to use in pasta, on sandwiches, over eggs, and so much more.

 5 from 3 votes